oscar-bender-stone/kamelo/README.md

 KaMeLo translates specifications written in the
 [K Framework](https://kframework.org/) into the logical framework [Dedukti](https://github.com/Deducteam/Dedukti).
-Due to breaking changes in K, specific package versions are required.
-The container fixes this, pinning the newest version that are known to work.
+Due to breaking changes in K, the container needs specific package versions.
+Most of the container is adapted from the old CI script.

+Recommended Docker version: 23.0+.

 For an overview of KaMeLo, refer to this paper: